Drinking water isn’t the most exciting subject.

 Consider starting each day with 30 – 40 oz. of plain water immediately upon waking.

-You might find this approach to make a dent in your hydration needs earlier in the day, leading to less legitimate thirst later leading you to other (caloric, specifically) options.
+You might find this approach to make a dent in your hydration needs earlier in the day.

-You might find flavored carbonated waters like LaCroix, which are flavored but not directly sweetened, to be a nice non-caloric option.
+You might find flavored carbonated waters like LaCroix, Spindrift, or Waterloo to suit your needs.

-You don’t have to immediately eliminate your favorite drinks to look and feel awesome.
+You don’t have to immediately eliminate your favorite drinks to see the benefits of drinking water.

 If you’re feeling resistance to change what you drink, that’s totally normal.

-Why do you feel the need to have every sip blow your mind with sweetness?
+Why do you need every sip to blow your mind with sweetness?

-Have you conditioned yourself to rely on drink for entertainment or distraction?
+Are you turning to drink for entertainment or distraction?

 What role do those nightly beers, wines, or pours play in your life?

-Are they serving as an escape from other factors of life you might want to address?
+Are they an escape from other life factors you might want to address?

-These questions aren’t easy, but they can be quite valuable.
+These questions aren’t easy, but they can be quite helpful.

 That all being said, only you can decide what approach works best for you.